 Operating Budget

-The operating budget covers day-to-day spending on services such as recreation programs, parks maintenance, public health, roads, transit, police and other emergency services.
-Approximately 32 per cent of the funds for the operating budget comes from property taxes.
-The remainder comes from provincial grants and subsidies, as well as user fees.
+The Operating Budget covers day-to-day spending on services such as recreation programs, parks maintenance, public health, roads, transit, and emergency services.
+Approximately 31 per cent of the Operating Budget comes from property taxes, the rest from provincial grants and subsidies, user fees, reserves and other income such as income from investments.

 Capital Budget

-The capital budget funds the City’s infrastructure that supports service delivery.
-It pays for the construction and repair of transit, roads, bridges, parks and public buildings such as libraries, community centres and fire stations.
-The City updates and presents a new 10-year Capital Budget and Plan each year as part of the budget process.
-The capital budget is primarily funded from reserves, development charges, other orders of government and by borrowing funds.
+The Capital Budget pays for the City’s big-ticket items that it owns and manages, such as infrastructure, transit, roads, bridges, parks and public buildings, including libraries, community centres and fire stations.
+The 10-year Capital Budget and Plan is updated and presented each year as part of the budget process.
+The Capital Budget is primarily funded from reserves, development charges, other governments and borrowing.
+Ontario municipalities may issue long-term debt only for capital and not operating expenses.

 Rate-supported Programs